filamentphp/filament/README.md

 ### Create a Resource

-To define a Resource, create a new resource file in `app/Filament/Resources` like the following `Page.php`:
+To define a Resource, create a new resource file in `app/Filament/Resources` like the following `Page.php`.

 ```php
 <?php